Analysis: AT&T, Discovery deal highlights media's thirst to be like Netflix

-The telecom giant’s deal with Discovery Inc (DISCA.O), announced Monday, marks the latest shift in the remaking of the media industry and the potential beginning of another round of consolidation.
-An earlier wave three years ago resulted in media mogul Rupert Murdoch leaving Hollywood and Viacom and CBS recombining. read more
+The telecom giant’s deal with Discovery Inc, announced Monday, marks the latest shift in the remaking of the media industry and the potential beginning of another round of consolidation.
+An earlier wave three years ago resulted in media mogul Rupert Murdoch leaving Hollywood and Viacom and CBS recombining.

-The deal combining Discovery with AT&T Inc's (T.N) WarnerMedia underscores the value of scale in today’s media landscape, where industry leaders Netflix Inc (NFLX.O) and Walt Disney Co (DIS.N) are looking outside the United States for growth.
+The deal combining Discovery with AT&T Inc’s WarnerMedia underscores the value of scale in today’s media landscape, where industry leaders Netflix Inc and Walt Disney Co are looking outside the United States for growth.

 Discovery brings a global footprint with its pan-European television sports network Eurosport, as well as a portfolio of broadcast channels across Europe.